By +Abbot Primate Jerome Theisen OSB (1930-1995).

 From The Modern Catholic Encyclopedia (A Michael Glazier Book), Liturgical Press (1995) 78-79.

 Dated but thorough is C. Cyprian Alston's article on "The Rule of Saint Benedict" in the venerable Catholic Encyclopedia (NY, 1913; New Advent online collaborative version).

-Google, Altavista and newer search engines glean OSB contents regularly.
-The admirable Open Directory Project provides selected and reviewed links to websites about Saint Benedict.
+Google, Bing, and other search engines glean OSB contents regularly.
 The OSB Search Page checks both local and other web resources.

 Pope St. Gregory the Great wrote the earliest life of Saint Benedict in the Second Book of his Dialogs.
 In July 2001 the first draft in English of an HTML version of the Dialogs appeared at the OSB website.
 Illustrations by Jeanne Kerremans from 1948 were added September 2005.

 Gregory I, St. (ca. 540-604).
 The Life of our Most Holy Father Saint Benedict (CCEL; London: Thomas Baker, 1898).

 Gregory I, St. (ca. 540-604).
 Intratext version of the Second Book of Dialogues.